aws-samples/eks-workshop/content/intermediate/241_pixie/prereqs.md

 kubectl apply -f complete-demo.yaml
 ```

-- Enter `y` to confirm the cluster.

 {{% notice info %}}
-Deploying the microservices demo will take about 7-9 minutes.
+Deploying the microservices demo will take about 3-5 minutes.
 {{% /notice %}}

 Confirm that the application components have been deployed to the `px-sock-shop` namespace: